-To take into account these needs, we propose in Figure 3 the Rebalance algorithm that, given a representation of an actor diagram and its constraints, is capable to produce a new configuration (if it exists), in which the constraints are satisfied.
-For the shake of simplicity, the presented algorithm considers only the complexity and not the criticality.
-However, it is relatively easy to extend the algorithm to consider both the complexity and the criticality.
+To take into account these needs, we propose in Figure 3 the Rebalance algorithm that, given a representation of a actor diagram and its constraints, is capable to produce a new configuration (if it exists), in which the constraints are satisfied.
+For shake of simplicity the algorithm considers only the complexity and not the criticality, but it is easy to extend it to consider both complexity and criticality.

-Let us assume there are m dependums and n actors.
-Moreover, let us suppose that the fact that different actors may fulfill the different dependums, is coded by means of a cost matrix CoM[1..n,1..m] where, for each actor i and dependum j, the cost for i to fulfill j is CoM[i,j].
-This cost may be different for different actors fulfilling a given dependum (not all the actors have the same level of skills) and, in particular, it may be infinite (MAXINT) for some actors (not all the actors can fulfill a given dependum).
-On the other hand, the vector $M_CoV[1..n]$ provides the maximum complexity that each actor can hold.
-It is worth mentioning that the matrix CoM and the vector M_CoV are constant data provided with the analysis of the domain.
+Let's assume there are m dependums and n actors, and suppose that the fact that different actors may fulfill a dependum is coded by means of a cost matrix CoM[1..n,1..m] where, for each actor i and dependum j, the cost for i to fulfill j is given.
+Of course this cost may be different for different actors fulfilling the same dependum (not all the actors have the same level of skill) and, in particular, it may be infinite (MAXINT) for some actors (not all the actors can fulfill a given dependum).
+The vector $M_Cov[1..n]$ provides instead the maximum complexity that each actor can hold.
+These are constant data provided with the analysis of the domain.

-In addition, the actor diagram topology, is described by means of a variable A[1..n,1..m] of booleans where a "1" in position (i,j) means that the dependum j is assigned at the actor i.
+The actor diagram topology, instead, is described by means of a variable A that is a matrix [1..n,1..m] of boolean where a "1" in position (i,j) means that the dependum j (or row in the matrix) is assigned at the actor i.
 Of course, for each dependum j there is one and only one "1".
-The actor load defined by the current topology is computed by the Function:
+The actor load defined by the current topology is computed by the function:

-$$Compl(i,A) = \sum{j=1}^{m} CoM[i,j]A[i,j])$$
+'''

+Compl(i,A) = Sum(for all j)CoM[i,j]A[i,j])

+'''

 The core of the algorithm is given by the Function Try_One_Actor that tries to rearrange the matrix A in order to accommodate the load of actor i below its maximum complexity capacity, starting to analyze dependum j first.
-It iteratively considers possible reassignments for dependum j to other actors that can fulfill it without exceeding their maximum capacity.
-This possibility is tested by the Function:
+It iteratively considers possible reassignments for dependum j to other actors that can fulfill it without exceeding their maximum capacity (tested by the Function:

+'''

-$$Fits(A,l,j) = (Compl(l,A) + CoM[l,j] \le M_CoV[l])$$
+Fits(A,l,j) = Compl(l,A) + CoM[l,j] \le M_CoV[i])

+'''

-The problem is recursively scaled down by considering also other dependums (j+1) if the reassignment of the current one (j) is not sufficient or not possible.
-Backtrack is required in case the current reassignment of j to l is useless.
+Recursively the problem is scaled down by considering also other dependums (j+1) if the reassignment of the current one (j) is not sufficient or not possible.
+Backtrack is required in case the current reassignment of j to 1 is useless.

-The above presented core function, considers only one overloaded actor.
-However, it can be extended to consider more overloaded actors (see the Function Reballance_Intransitive in Figure 5).
-Such function is recursively called (with possible backtrack) only in the case at least one of the overloaded actors can be re-balanced.
-Backtrack allows us to iteratively consider all the overloaded actors in turn as the first to be processed.
-In fact, the solution may depend, in a generic -even tough very idiosyncratic- case, by the processing order.
-The recursion takes care for considering the other overloaded actors.
+This core function, that considers the case in which only one actor is overloaded, can be extended to the case with more overloaded actors. done with Function as Reballance_Intransitive.
+Here the recursion with the Function possible backtrack step is done on the Reballance_Intransitive, only in the case at least one of the overloaded actors can be re-balanced.
+The backtrack allows us to iteratively consider all the overloaded actors in turn as the first to be processed.
+In fact, the solution may depend, in general -even tough very idiosyncratic-- cases, by the processing order.
+The recursion takes care for considering the other overloaded